Why aren’t you taking care of yourself?

 This judgment comes from our expectations and beliefs about people.
 We expect others and ourselves to do more and care more for others in a way that we think it’s right and good for others.
 And when our expectations aren’t met, we judge ourselves and others as being selfish.

 Self-care is an act of self-love.
-You nourish your soul, body and mind because they needed your attention.
+You nourish your soul, body, and mind because they needed your attention.
 You take care of yourself because you love yourself.
 You are grateful that your body is functioning properly and you don’t take it for granted.
 So you continue to maintain it and keep it healthy.

 Self-care comes from love while selfish comes from fear.

 Selfish, on the other hand, comes from a feeling of fear and lack.
-You are afraid that you do not have enough time, money and resources.
+You are afraid that you do not have enough time, money, and resources.
 You are too concerned with your well-being that you have no consideration for other people.
 You are afraid that other people would take up your resources for yourself, so you feel a need to protect your resources.

-There is a difference between self-care and selfish.
+There is a difference between self-care and selfishness.
 For self-care, you do what is necessary out of love.
 But when you are selfish, you do more than necessary out of fear.
 So self-care isn’t really selfish.

 4. Self-care is being authentic.